Recommended Supplements for FTM and MTF

 Gut Health

-The gut in particular has been dubbed “the second brain” and the gut-brain-axis is gaining the attention it receives from researchers in both alternative and western medical fields.
-There are more than one million neurons making up the “enteric nervous system” of the gut, which is more neurons than the spinal cord or the peripheral nervous systems [21].
 The enteric nervous system uses more than 30 neurotransmitters, including serotonin, melatonin, and acetylcholine, just like the brain, and 95% of the body’s serotonin is actually located in the gut [21].
-In fact, because antidepressant medications such as selective serotonin reuptake inhibitors (SSRIs) increase serotonin levels, they often provoke gastrointestinal issues as a side effect [21].
-Stress, in the form of physical or psychological trauma, anxiety, and depression can all have a negative effect on the health of the gut, and in turn, the health of the gut can have an effect on these mental conditions [22].
+In fact, because mood-related medications increase serotonin levels, they often provoke gastrointestinal issues as a side effect [21].
+Stress, in the form of physical or psychological trauma, excessive worry, and a chronically low mood can all have a negative effect on the health of the gut, and in turn, the health of the gut can have an effect on these mental conditions [22].

 The health and proliferation of probiotic bacteria do require input other than probiotics alone.
 Probiotic microorganisms feed on non-digestible fiber oligosaccharides, also known as prebiotics.
-If a person’s diet is low in oligosaccharide fiber, a prebiotic supplement compliments a probiotic supplement to support the survival of a healthy gut microbiome.
+If a person’s diet is low in oligosaccharide fiber, a prebiotic supplement complements a probiotic supplement to support the survival of a healthy gut microbiome.
 Metabolic Maintenance offers excellent options for both probiotic and prebiotic supplements in the BioMaintenance™ line.

 Methylfolate